iamonlv426/iamonlv426.github.io/index.md

 ---

 Aligning Technology with Business Need

 Dungons & Dragons and Call of Cthulhu

 Retro Computing

-If you want to get in touch you can find me on Instagram as [@iwright00](https://instagram.com/iwright00) or Twitter as [@iwright](http://twitter.com/iwright).
-You can also email me at [bernard@iwright.net](mailto:bernard@iwright.net).